Zipcoder/reveal-slides.tcus/md/intro-to-oop.md

 * **Class** is template/blueprint for Objects
 * You **construct objects from a specific class**
 * The **object** you constructed is an **instance of that class** or an OBJECT INSTANCE
 * Java has **thousands** of classes in its Standard library
 * you've used `System.out` object which is an instance of the `java.io.PrintStream` class

 -
 # Writing a Class

-* IN Java, you basically write/debug/test Java classes all day long.
+* In Java, you basically write/debug/test Java classes all day long.
 * When you run a Java program, it creates Objects which do useful (we hope) things
-* when it doesn't, you edit a class and run/test it again - forever sometimes
+* When it doesn't, you edit a class and run/test it again - forever sometimes

+-
+-
+## Class-Members create orientation of objects
-* create **variables** to store State
+* create **variables** to store state
-* write **methods** to describe Behavior
+* create **methods** to describe behavior
-* write **constructors** to construct and initialize an Object and give it an Id
+* create **constructors** to construct and initialize an Object
-* write **tests** that test the objects and make sure they do what you want
+* create **tests** to ensure object-state is manipulated as expected

 -
 # Example Class